 Squire Boone was just as adventurous as his older brother, Daniel Boone.
 Born Oct.
 5, 1744 in Berks County, Pennsylvania, Squire, Jr.’s+ father, Squire Boone, Sr., had emigrated from Exeter, England and moved to North Carolina around 1749.
 At a young age, Squire learned the gunsmithing trade.
 He married Jane Van Cleave and they had five children.
 Squire made several trips into Kentucky with his brother before establishing Painted Stone Station.
 He eventually settled and died on Aug.
 5, 1815 in Harrison County, Indiana.

 An evening program will be held at dusk on Saturday night by Russell Morris, who will present traditional Shawnee storytelling and singing.
 A special time has been set aside on Sat. morning to accommodate Boy Scout Troops.
 Groups receive a special discounted rate and many times return on Sat. night for the evening program.
 A modern food vendor, Lynda Moore of Four Moore’s at Guist Creek Marina, will be on site both days.
 Admission cost for the event is $6 per adult, $3 for ages 3-12 and free for ages 3 and under.
-A $10 pass can be purchased for both days.

-A special School Day is held on Friday, September 9 for all area school children and homeschool groups.
+A special School Day is held on Friday, September 8 for all area school children and homeschool groups.
 This hands-on event is a day full of special demonstrations great for teaching the lifestyle of the 18th century.
 School Day is held rain or shine.
-Spots are still available.
-For more information contact Helen McKinney at (502) 487-0370 or firstname.lastname@example.org..
+Spots are available.
+For more information contact Helen McKinney at (502) 487-0370 or email@example.com..